Ann Graves

 Ann Graves is an Irish Sinn Féin politician who has been a Teachta Dála (TD) for the Dublin Fingal East constituency since the 2024 general election.

 Originally from Drumcondra, Graves has lived in Swords since the early 1990s.
-She has three children and one grandchild.
+She has three adult children and one grandchild.
 Before entering politics, she worked as a shop steward for the SIPTU trade union in the education sector.

 Graves began her political involvement in Fingal by supporting the campaign of Louise O'Reilly, a Sinn Féin TD for the former five-seat Fingal constituency.
 Graves was co-opted onto Fingal County Council in 2018 and subsequently elected at the 2019 local elections.
 She was an unsuccessful candidate at the 2019 Dublin Fingal by-election.
 She lost her council seat at the 2024 Irish local elections, but was co-opted again in September 2024.
+She serves as the Sinn Féin spokesperson on the National drug strategy, addiction and wellness.